 with the cluster detection significance $\xi$, the filter scale $\theta_\mathrm{c}$, an astrometric uncertainty $\sigma_\mathrm{astrom.}=5''$, and the fit parameter $\kappa_\mathrm{SPT}$ that is of order unity.
 The effective SPT beam is $\theta_\mathrm{beam}=1.3'$.
 We neglect the measurement uncertainty on the centers determined from the optical DES data.

-The observed SZ--optical distribution is then the convolution of the offset distribution between the true halo center and the SZ center, the offset distribution between the true halo center and the optical center, and the SPT positional uncertainty.
-With this approach, we make the underlying assumption that the SZ and optical offsets for a given cluster are independent.
-We validate our miscentering analysis code by analyzing mock datasets.
-We create these by taking the observed distribution of clusters in $\lambda-z$ space and then drawing mock offsets according to our model.
+The observed SZ--optical distribution is the convolution of the offset distribution between the true halo center and the SZ center, the offset distribution between the true halo center and the optical center, and the SPT positional uncertainty.
+With this approach, we make the underlying assumption that the SZ and optical offsets for a given cluster are independent,